mumushu1/mumushu1/README.md

 - 👋 Hi, I’m @mumushu1
 - 👀 I’m interested in coding，now I am studying in the SDUFE in China.
 - 🌱 I’m currently learning algorithms analysis and design.Learning it is very difficult for me, but I will insist on learning it well.
-- 💞️ In my free time,I'd like to play computer games,such as Genshin Impact or Hearthstone.
+- 💞️ In my free time,I'd like to play many many computer games
 - 📫 My g-mail is cuihsgg@gmail.com,welcome your contact.

 <!---